- Written by Dr.Mehmet Demircioglu

 A third warning sign is when FUE, DHI, Sapphire FUE, or another method is sold like a menu choice.
 The technique should serve the patient.
 The patient should not be pushed into a technique because it is easier to sell.

 Patients should also be cautious when a clinic avoids showing average results.
-Best case photos can be useful, but they do not tell the whole story.
-I would want to see different lighting, healed donor photos, wet hair situations, and patients with similar hair characteristics.
+Selected photos can help, but they do not tell the whole story.
+Ask to see different lighting, healed donor photos, wet hair situations, and patients with similar hair characteristics.

 These are some of the same concerns I discuss when explaining the red flags of Turkish hair mills.
 The issue is not Turkey itself.
 The issue is any clinic, in any country, that treats surgery like a production line.